 Head - EMEA Investment Strategy

-Weaker global trade fears along with Brexit uncertainty are beginning to weigh
+Weaker global trade fears along with Brexit uncertainty are beginning to weigh on confidence

 The UK’s first quarter GDP growth slowed significantly to 0.1%, missing estimates of 0.3% and well below the fourth quarter reading of 0.4%.
 This places the year-on year GDP figure at 1.2%, below previous consensus estimates of 1.4%.